 Score: 6.5 / 10

-Not sure when these were released but some reviews date back to 2014.
+Not sure when these were released, but some reviews date back to 2014.

-10. Count Chocula
+12. Count Chocula

-May have been released around October 2012.
+It may have been released around October 2012.
 They have come back every year around the same time.

-11. Chocolate Lucky Charms
+13. Chocolate Lucky Charms

 Not sure when this was released.
 Found November 2024.